garyericson/bacx-pr/topics/linking.md

 ## Create relative links

+A *relative link* navigates relative your current location in a URL to a file in the same site structure.
+An *absolute link* is the full URL path to a page.
+When creating links on Docs or Learn, we have a strong preference (now enforced by a build suggestion) to use relative links.

 Relative links are the best way to link between content on docs since they will function correctly in air-gapped environments, on the live docs site, and on the review site.
 The method of creating the relative path differs, depending on whether or not the target content is in the same repo and docset.

 ### Links to articles in the same docset